 Under the supervision and direction of the Contracting Officer for real property dispositions (hereinafter defined) or his/her designee, LDC will sell real property that it purchases to New York City Economic Development Corporation, its successors and assigns ("NYCEDC") or such other person or entity as it is directed to by NYCEDC.
-It shall assign leases for real property that it enters into to NYCEDC or such other person or entity as it is directed by NYCEDC to sell property or assign a lease to a third party, it is anticipated that generally a method that complies with NYCEDC's policy regarding the acquisition and disposition of real property adopted in accordance with the requirements of the PAAA, shall have been followed to select the purchaser or assignee, it being understood that in some cases NYCEDC may issue an RFP that relates to the sale or assignment of a lease to NYCEDC by LDC.
+It shall assign leases for real property that it enters into to NYCEDC or such other person or entity as it is directed to by NYCEDC.
+When LDC is directed by NYCEDC to sell property or assign a lease to a third party, it is anticipated that generally a method that complies with NYCEDC's policy regarding the acquisition and disposition of real property adopted in accordance with the requirements of the PAAA, shall have been followed to select the purchaser or assignee, it being understood that in some cases NYCEDC may issue an RFP that relates to the sale or assignment of a lease directly by LDC to a third party or to the third party after sale or assignment of lease to NYCEDC by LDC.

 It is understood that the City is disposing of property to LDC with LDC's agreement that LDC will dispose of such property either to NYCEDC or to a third party at the direction of NYCEDC.
 NYCEDC will dispose of such property or designate a person or entity to whom or to which to dispose of the property in furtherance of LDC's economic development mission.
-No additional competition is feasible under the circumstances because LDC shall have no alternative to disposing of the property to it subject to LDC's agreement that LDC will make the disposing of the property to it subject to LDC's agreement that LDC will make the disposition as described in this paragraph.
+No additional competition is feasible under the circumstances because LDC shall have no alternative to disposing of the property as provided in this paragraph because the City will be disposing of the property to it subject to LDC's agreement that LDC will make the disposition as described in this paragraph.
 In addition, it is anticipated that generally any sale or assignment of lease by LDC to a designee of NYCEDC shall have been chosen by NYCEDC by such competition as is feasible under the circumstances.
 When LDC sells such property to NYCEDC, it shall be for the same price that LDC paid to the City to acquire the property.
 For leases assigned to NYCEDC, such assignments will be for nominal consideration.
 When leases are assigned to a third party at the direction of NYCEDC, the third party generally shall assume LDC's obligations thereunder.
 Dispositions under these Guidelines may be for a price that is below fair market value, in which case, the dispositions shall be required to comply with the policy described herein concerning below fair market value dispositions.